Blog

 Course Director: Helen Wheeler

-You could also check out the following websites for up-to-date news on illustration and the creative industries as a whole.
+You could check out the following websites for up-to-date news on illustration and the Birmingham design scene:

-Finally, if you're interested in reading a book about the rich history of recent illustrators, check out 50 Years of Illustration by Lawrence Zeegan.
+If you're interested in reading a book about the rich history of illustration, check out 50 Years of Illustration by Lawrence Zeegan.
+And if you would like to see how other illustrators develop their drawing skills and process, I would recommend Drawing for Illustration by Martin Salisbury.

 Graphic Design